Temouchenty/tc-cokerun/README.md

 - Configurable !

-- Uses qb-target and qb-core:drawtext!
+- Uses qb-target and qb-cores nui drawtext!

 # PREVIEW (excuse the speed ups medals weird for only 2 minutes)